-- Conformance tests are derived from HI conformance requirements; - Conformance tests include both positive and negative functional test cases to ensure that wrong behaviour or wrong data is handled correctly; and - Software conformance testing is to be performed by vendors during an observed self-assessment session with the Agency.
+- Conformance tests are derived from conformance profile requirements. - Conformance tests include both positive and negative functional test cases to ensure that wrong behaviour or wrong data is handled correctly. - Software conformance testing is to be performed by developers during an observed selfassessment session with the Agency.

-Health software vendor representatives, the Department of Health and Services Australia have agreed that testing must be performed by vendors during an observed self-assessment session with the Agency to ensure that identified risks for the clinically-safe use of identifiers are properly addressed.
+Health software vendor representatives, the Department of Health, and Services Australia have agreed that testing must be performed by developers during an observed self-assessment session with the Agency to ensure that identified risks for the clinically safe use of identifiers are properly addressed.